 This shows the application of S.M.
 142 to a small crane.
-The Flanged Ball Race 1 is secured by Bolts to the $5\frac{1}{2}" \times 2\frac{1}{2}"$ Flanged Plate 2, and the Geared Ball Race 8 is fastened to the swivelling The Ball Casing is placed structure. between these two parts so that the Flanged Ball Race rests upon the Balls.
+The Flanged Ball Race 1 is secured by bolts to the $5\frac{1}{2}"\times2\frac{1}{2}"$ Flanged Plate 2, and the Geared Ball Race 8 is fastened to the swivelling structure 1 The Ball Casing is placed between places two parts so that the Flanged Ball Race rests upon the Balls.
 Hence the weight of the structure rests entirely upon rolling surfaces, with the result that friction is reduced to a minimum.
-A short Rod, passed through the centre of the Ball Races 1 and 8 and maintained in its position by Collars, holds the unit together.
-The superstructure is rotated by means of Sprocket Chain passing round the teeth of the Geared Ball Race 8 and engaging a 1" Sprocket Wheel 3 which is secured to a Rod 4.
-This Rod is rotated by suitable gearing situated at the base of the crane.
+A short Rod passed through the centre of the Ball Races 1 and 8 and maintained in its position by Collars, holds the unit together.

+The superstructure is rotated by means of a Sprocket Chain passing round the teeth of the Geared Ball Race 8 and engaging a 1" Sprocket Wheel 3 which is secured to a Rod 4.
+At the bottom of the latter is a 57-teeth Gear Wheel 5 that is operated on rotation of the Worm on the Rod 6 of the hand wheel 7.